konstellation-io/kai-processes/README.md

 ### How to setup

-The trigger requires two key-values defined in the process' configuration section, inside the krt.yml of the KAI product.
+The trigger requires adding two configuration options to the process-scoped configuration.
 One being the events the webhook will listen to (_webhook_events_), the other the github secret needed to interact with the github repo (_github_secret_).

 For example: